somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-09-18-tiktok-marketing-trends-you-need-to-know-in-2024.md

 ### POST ONLY ###
 post:
   title: "TikTok Marketing Trends You Need to Know in 2024"
-  excerpt: "Discover the essential TikTok marketing trends for 2024 and learn how to effectively engage your audience using innovative strategies and automation tools."
+  description: "Discover the essential TikTok marketing trends for 2024 and learn how to effectively engage your audience using innovative strategies and automation tools."
-  author: alex
+  author: rare-ivy
   id: 1726736054
   tags: ["TikTok marketing","social media trends 2024","TikTok influencers","automation tools","TikTok strategy"]
   categories: ["Social Media Marketing","Digital Marketing","TikTok Growth"]